 The fact is, time doesn’t fly at all.
 It moves as should.
 It only seems as though it has fown by when we’ve not been able to make proper use of it – when we watch it slip through our fingers, like the desert sand.
 We fail to catch up with it and use it wisely.

-When the year is ten months gone, one is likely to begin to make haste, like a millipede hit by something, but then time has already left one somewhere, stranded, because it waits for no one.
+When the year is ten months gone, one is likely to begin to make haste, like a millipede hit by something, but then one is already stranded.

-Out of three hundred and sixty five years of this year, two hundred and ten days have passed.
-How many days have you been able to make use of?
-That’s exactly the number of days in your year.
-If you have made good use of ten days, you have only ten days in the year.
+Out of three hundred and sixty five years of this year, how many days have you been able to make use of? – That’s exactly the number of days in your year.
+If you have made good use of ten days, you have only ten days in your calender.

 How well you use your time determines how competent you’ll feel when you look back at the end of the year.

 I'm a food scientist who has chosen the path of creative writing- the one thing which comes to me naturally.